mauvedeity/traffic-robot/README.md

 ## Chump

 Chump is also on github [here](https://github.com/karanlyons/chump).
 It needs two keys to use, which you can get from Pushover.
-I've removed my API keys from this version, you'll need to substute yours in to make it work for you.
+I've removed my API keys from this version, you'll need to substitute yours in to make it work for you.

 I have had some problems with Chump, but then I haven't tested against the latest version, so I should probably do that.

 See
 [the instructions in that project](https://github.com/karanlyons/chump).